Find Free Kerr County Public Records: Arrests, Criminal, Marital Status, Court Documents & More

 These checks will always require consent from the subject of the record due to statutes and tend to be fingerprint-based.
 Fingerprint-based checks are level 2 checks and are more accurate since they have a much small chance of returning false identities than name-based checks do.

-There are no official channels at the county level that perform background checks by reviewing Kerr County public records.
+There are no official channels at the county level for performing background checks by reviewing Kerr County public records.
 However, background checks essentially consist of locating and assessing criminal records on oneself or others.
 Therefore, there are several county agencies through which you can find this information.

 The first place to acquire criminal records in the county would be the Clerk of the District Courts of Kerr County.
 As was seen earlier, Kerr County criminal records can be located easily online.